No-hitter: Team

-No team has thrown no-hitters in consecutive games, although it has happened once on consecutive days: On May 5, 1917, Ernie Koob of the St. Louis Browns no-hit the Chicago White Sox, and teammate Bob Groom repeated the feat in the second game of a doubleheader the following day.
+No major-league team has thrown no-hitters in consecutive games, although it has happened once on consecutive days: On May 5, 1917, Ernie Koob of the St. Louis Browns no-hit the Chicago White Sox, and teammate Bob Groom repeated the feat in the second game of a doubleheader the following day.

 On two occasions, there have been back-to-back no-hitters thrown by each team in a series.
 On September 17, 1968, Gaylord Perry of the San Francisco Giants no-hit the St. Louis Cardinals, and the Cardinals' Ray Washburn no-hit the Giants the following day.
 On April 30, 1969, Jim Maloney of the Cincinnati Reds no-hit the Houston Astros, and the Astros' Don Wilson no-hit the Reds the following day.
 Surprisingly, it was both Maloney's and Wilson's second no-hitter in their careers.

-Teams have thrown two straight no-hitters, with no other teams pitching one in the interim, 20 times; most recently by the Houston Astros (a combined no-hitter using four pitchers during Game 4 of the 2022 World Series and a combined no-hitter using 3 pitchers during the 2022 regular season).
+Major-league teams have thrown two straight no-hitters, with no other teams pitching one in the interim, 20 times; most recently by the Houston Astros (a combined no-hitter using four pitchers during Game 4 of the 2022 World Series and a combined no-hitter using 3 pitchers during the 2022 regular season).
 The only team to throw three straight no-hitters was the Milwaukee Braves, with Lew Burdette, followed by consecutive no-no's by Warren Spahn, in 1960 and 1961.
 Individual pitchers have thrown two straight no-hitters seven times: Addie Joss 1908 and 1910; Vander Meer in 1938; Allie Reynolds in 1951; Warren Spahn in 1960 and 1961; Ryan twice, first in 1973, then in 1974 and 1975; and Homer Bailey in 2012 and 2013.
 All seven instances were with the same team.

 The Cleveland Guardians are the only team to be no-hit three times in a single season, doing so in 2021.
 They were no-hit by Carlos Rodón of the Chicago White Sox on April 14, 2021.
 They then failed to record a hit against the Cincinnati Reds' Wade Miley on May 7, 2021.
 Finally, they were held hitless by Corbin Burnes and Josh Hader of the Milwaukee Brewers on September 11, 2021.
 Remarkably, Zach Plesac was the Guardians' pitcher for all three no-hitters.
 In addition to these official no-hitters, the Guardians also failed to record a hit against the Tampa Bay Rays in the second game of a doubleheader on July 7, 2021.
 This is not considered an official no-hitter because the game only lasted seven innings.